-The Criminal Division's Office of International Affairs (OIA) secures the return of fugitives from abroad needed in criminal investigations and prosecutions.
+The Criminal Division's Office of International Affairs (OIA) secures the return of fugitives from abroad and obtains from foreign countries evidence and other assistance (e.g., freezing of accounts and forfeiture of funds) needed in criminal investigations and prosecutions.
 These efforts support the National Drug Control Program activities: Disrupt Domestic Drug Trafficking and Production, and Strengthen International Partnerships.
 The Division quantifies their drug-related extradition requests closed which is a measure of OIA's drug-related work during a fiscal year.

-Number of Drug-Related Extradition Requests Closed FY 2011 FY 2011 FY 2012 FY 2013 FY 2014 FY 2014 FY 2015 Actual Actual Actual Target Actual Target 354 357 443 N/A 194 N/A
+Number of Drug-Related Extradition Requests Closed FY 2012 FY 2012 FY 2013 FY 2014 FY 2015 FY 2015 FY 2016 Actual Actual Actual Target Actual Target 357 443 194 N/A 289 N/A